-One Pot Pasta Recipes – over 15 easy recipes!
+One Pot Pasta Recipes – over 20 easy recipes!

 This post may contain affiliate links.
 Please read my disclosure policy.

-One Pot Pasta recipes are the solution to the question, What am I going to make for dinner tonight?
+One pot pasta recipes are the solution to the question, What am I going to make for dinner tonight?
 Quick, easy, and with minimal clean up, you’ll be making these one pot pasta recipes your go-to dinner plan.

-My family loves pasta: spaghetti, macaroni and cheese, rigatoni, fettuccine, you name it.
-There’s something so satisfying about a big bowl of pasta smothered in sauce.
 But then the dishes!
-That big old pasta pot (probably the biggest pot you own, right?), a colander sitting in the sink, a frying pan that you used to sauté the meat and vegetables, maybe a saucepan for simmering the sauce….all stuff you usually can’t stick in the dishwasher.
-Aargh!
-Kind of makes you want to order carry-out, doesn’t it?
-Hmmm, maybe you should have had that extra glass of wine at dinner after all…
+That big old pasta pot (probably the biggest pot you own, right?), a colander sitting in the sink, a frying pan that you used to sauté the meat and vegetables, maybe a saucepan for simmering the sauce, all stuff you usually can’t stick in the dishwasher.

 But take heart!
 These one pot pasta recipes are going to make your life so much easier!
 They are made in….ONE POT!
 Did you hear it?
 One pot!
 Won’t that make clean up so much easier?
 You are going to love it!
 The pasta cooks right in the sauce.